neutrinojs/neutrino/docs/packages/web/README.md

         async: true
       },

+      // Sets Webpack's `output.publicPath` and
+      // `devServer.publicPath` settings.
+Useful if you want to
+      // serve assets from a non-root location (e.g. `/assets/`)
+      publicPath: './',

+      // Change options for @neutrinojs/style-loader
+      style: {
+        // Disabling options.hot will also disable style.hot
+        hot: true
+      },

+      // Change options for @neutrinojs/font-loader
+      font: {},

+      // Change options for @neutrinojs/image-loader
+      image: {},

+      // Change options for @neutrinojs/minify
+      minify: {},

+      // Change options for `webpack-manifest-plugin`
+      manifest: {},

       // Change options related to generating the HTML document
       // See @neutrinojs/html-template for the defaults
       // used by the Web preset